ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 }
 ~~~

-Based on the server-side process defined in {{I-D.ietf-alto-incr-update-sse}}, the ALTO server will
+Based on the server-side process defined in {{I-D.ietf-alto-incr-update-sse}}, the ALTO Server will
 send the `control-uri` first using Server-Sent Event (SSE), followed by the full
 response of the multipart message.